dennis079/A5-caculator/README.md

 commont:

 I am not sure what does the requirement of design diagram want.
-I know how to do it for the states machine, but for a calculator I am refused.
+I know how to do it for the states machine, but for a calculator I am confused.

 architecture of my project: